 I’m late for the party.
 But then again, I don’t follow the latest bands as much as I once did.
 But sometimes, word gets through about a ‘new sensation’ or upcoming potential legend in the making.
 I’d seen the name Fontaines D.C. here and there but hadn’t paid attention until I saw they were doing one of those performances at Rough Trade East that consists of a shortened gig and signing of the current record the band is promoting that time.
-In this case, Fontaines D.C. was promoting their debut album, Dogrel, and celebrating being named Rough Trade’s Album of the Year.
+In this case, Fontaines D.C. was promoting their debut album, Dogrel, and celebrating winning the title of Rough Trade’s Album of the Year.

 I am often not able to pick out lyrics from songs I don’t know (perhaps because of a lifelong reduced hearing on one ear), but when I look up the lyrics online afterwards, I can read what I couldn’t hear properly – these lyrics are excellent:

 ‘Dublin in the rain is mine, A pregnant city with a catholic mind, My childhood was small, But I’m gonna be big’ (Big).

 ‘A sell-out is someone who becomes a hypocrite in the name of money, An idiot is someone who lets their education do all their thinking… Charisma is exquisite manipulation, and money is a sandpit of the soul’ (Chequeless Reckless).

 ‘You’re so real, I’m a showreel, You work for money and the rest you steal’ (Sha Sha Sha).

 The first line in the song, Too Real (‘The winter evening settles down’), references T.S.
 Eliot’s poem Preludes.
 On Boys in the Better Land, the band shout out to James Joyce, when Chatten belts out, ‘…and the radio is all about a runway model with a face like a sin and a heart like a James Joyce novel’.